-The austenitic stainless steel grades in Table 3 are capable of meeting most of the corrosion conditions encountered in water treatment and handling equipment.
+The austenitic stainless steel grades in Table 3-1 are capable of meeting most of the corrosion conditions encountered in water treatment and handling equipment.
 The most widely used grades, commonly referred to as the standard austenitic grades, are the '304' and '316' types.
 The designation 'L' denotes lower carbon versions of the near-identical standard specifications.
-The grades 1.4301 (304) and 1.4401 or 1.4436 (316), were formerly made with significantly higher carbon levels than those shown in Table 3, with implications for corrosion behaviour1.
+The grades 1.4301 (304) and 1.4401 or 1.4436 (316), were formerly made with significantly higher carbon levels than those shown in Table 3-1, with implications for corrosion behaviour1.
+Either the 'L' grade, or a stabilised steel such as 1.4541 (321), would have been used where there was concern about corrosion performance in the as-welded condition.